imranmollajoy/rss-reader/The Verge/Meta is connecting Threads more deeply with the fediverse.md

-Threads will now let people like and see replies to their Threads posts that appear on other federated social media platforms, the company announced on Monday.
+Threads will now let people like and see replies to their Threads posts that appear on other federated social media platforms, the company announced on Tuesday.

 Previously, if you made a post on Threads that was syndicated to another platform — like Mastodon, for example — you wouldn’t be able to see responses to that post while still inside Threads.
 That meant you’d have to bounce back and forth between the platforms to stay up-to-date on replies.
 Thanks to this upgrade, you’ll probably do less of that, though you’ll still have to be on the other platform to actually reply to the replies.